sdegroot/iamgroot-blog-archetype/content/post/what-if-recruiters-would-be-software-engineers-themselves.md

 ![Understand](/images/recruitment/understand.jpg#floatright)

 What makes software engineers special, is that they always have to breath their craft but also deeply understand the business that they're working on.
 If you're a software engineer at a bank; you will need to understand mortgages, loans or any other of their products.
 You will not be very effective if you are simply a "[code monkey](https://www.urbandictionary.com/define.php?term=code%20monkey)".
 In other words, software engineers need to really understand the domain.
+Besides, contrary to popular believes, any "good" software engineer also possesses good soft skills.
+After all, they're constantly working in teams and also working close to the "business people".

 Now, if we have a look at recruiters.
 Many recruiters have no relevant education, -experience or even personal interest in the software engineering craft.
 Tell me, how is it that software engineers are expected to know everything and recruiters can "brush it off".
 I can't remember how many times I talked to recruiters that used terms like DevOps, Angular, Maven, Compiler, Scrum, JavaScript, etc. without actually knowing what they mean.

-So tell me, why is it that recruiters can get away with this?
+So tell me, why don't we expect the same from recruiters as we do from software engineers?

 ## Big business